emsesp/docs/Home-Assistant.md

 ## Example: Reading a value via the API

-Since all the EMS-ESP data is exposed via the API, you can create Home Assistant entities by manually adding sensors and use the REST platform like the example below.
-Note HA will call this every 30 seconds.
-If you want a more on-demand approach then use `rest_command` below to trigger the fetch for example when HA starts up.
+Although all the EMS-ESP data is available in Home Assistant as various sensor types you can optionally also call commands and read data using the REST API interface.
+For example in the script below which will trigger HA to fetch the MAC address when HA is restarted:

 ```yaml
 sensor: